-Online Shakespeare methods for young people with Autism during Covid-19 pandemic
+Online Shakespeare methods for autistic young people during the Covid-19 pandemic

-This case-study interrogates how innovative, theatre-based methodologies can be adapted to enable recovery from Covid-19 and build resilience in this uniquely challenging moment among young people with autism.
-It also reveals insights into how they are experiencing of the pandemic.
+This case-study interrogates how innovative, theatre-based methodologies can be adapted to enable recovery from Covid-19 and build resilience among autistic young people in this uniquely challenging moment.
+It also reveals insights into how they are experiencing the pandemic.

 Heartbeat – Creating Recovery brings together expertise and knowledge from a diverse background team of academics (arts/humanities/medicine), arts organisations including Peruvian theatre company La Plaza and British theatre company Flute Theatre, autistic people and their families, healthcare workers and civil society.

 Flute has been developing a series of sensory drama games based on Shakespearean rhythms and language for 20 years.
-It has now introduced innovative ways of working online with young people on the autism spectrum in the context of Covid-19.
+It has now introduced innovative ways of working online with autistic young people in the context of Covid-19.